-The University of Miami/Jackson Memorial Burn Center offers levels of care from outpatient services to the most advanced levels of critical care medicine.
+The Miami Burn Center offers levels of care from outpatient services to the most advanced levels of critical care medicine.
 The center treats infants and adults with burn injuries, electrical burns, chemical burns, thermal burns, contact burns, scald burns, severe skin disorders, difficult or chronic wound problems, pre-existing medical disorders that could complicate wound management and pain management.

 To help prevent injuries from burns use the following tips:

 - Frequently check home smoke alarms to ensure they work properly.

 - Teach children fire safety and fire escape plans.

 - Plan, practice and know the fire escape routes from your home.
 Practice the same when staying at hotels, traveling in trains, buses and airplanes.